Sunshine Coast Forest Landscape Planning Pilot Project

 - To test the FLP development process and inform future regulatory requirements for FLPs throughout British Columbia

-The Sunshine Coast Forest Landscape Planning Pilot Project is underway.
-As the project progresses, the material developed by the planning table will be available on this webpage at key project milestones.
+As the Sunshine Coast FLP Pilot Project progresses, the material developed by the planning table will be available on this webpage at key project milestones.
 Public and stakeholder input will be sought at various phases of the project.

-The Sunshine Coast Timber Supply Area contains about 1.56 million hectares of land from Howe Sound in the south to the summit of Mount Waddington (BC’s highest peak) in the north.
-The land base is ecologically diverse and has some of the most biologically productive forests in British Columbia.
+The Sunshine Coast TSA contains about 1.56 million hectares of land from Howe Sound in the south to the summit of Mount Waddington (B.C.’s highest peak) in the north.
+The land base is ecologically diverse and features some of the most biologically productive forests in British Columbia.

-The area within the Forest Landscape Planning Pilot includes the traditional territories of 15 First Nations.
+The area within the FLP pilot includes the traditional territories of 15 First Nations.

-Logging and associated industries have been a mainstay of the Sunshine Coast’s economy for over a century.
-Today, the percentage of people directly employed in forestry and logging on the Sunshine Coast is approximately two to three times the Provincial average, and several forest products companies are significant employers in the area.
-Recreation and tourism is highly valued within the planning area, with popular trail networks in and around the population centres of Gibson’s, Sechelt and Powell River and marine destinations such as Desolation Sound and the Discovery Islands.
+Recreation and tourism are highly valued within the planning area, with popular trail networks in and around the population centres of Gibson’s, Sechelt and Powell River and marine destinations such as Desolation Sound and the Discovery Islands.

-The goal of the Sunshine Coast Forest Landscape Plan Pilot is to create a sustainable forest management plan that will produce the following benefits:
+These goals support the creation of a sustainable forest management plan and produce the following benefits:

-- Collaboration – new streamlined opportunities for collaboration between government, Indigenous Nations and licensees; one clear process within a management area, rather than many processes for multiple licensees
+- Collaboration – new streamlined opportunities for collaboration between government, First Nations and licensees; one clear process within a management area, rather than many processes for multiple licensees

 - Efficiency – reduced operational costs as forest planning and management becomes less fragmented.
 A consolidated approach is expected to create efficiencies in management, administration, reporting and monitoring